Erwerbungsakten: Erwerbungsakten der Gemäldegalerie, Historischer Aktenbestand © Staatliche Museen zu Berlin, Zentralarchiv

 The Galerie des 20.
 Jahrhunderts was a joint research project held by the Stiftung Preussischer Kulturbesitz and the State of Berlin.
 The project systematically studied around 500 works of art (paintings, sculptures, works on paper) that were created up until 1945, owned by the state of Berlin, and kept as permanent loans in the Nationalgalerie and Kupferstichkabinett.
 The results of this successfully completed project are presented in a book and in an online databbase.
 While the published book focuses on the historical context of this forgotten chapter in the history of Berlin’s museums, the website presents the provenances of the works studied.

-A project for the study and documentation of external property in the collection of the Antikensammlung was launched in December 2013.
-One focus of the study is an analysis of the provenances of this collection between 1933 and 1945.
+This three-year research project is centred around the investigation and documentation of the external holdings of the Antikensammlung.
+As well as this, the antiquities from Carinhall (Hermann Göring’s collection) from the holdings of the Federal Republic of Germany will be investigated.
 A publication in the external property catalogue series of the Staatliche Museen zu Berlin, which will be produced upon completion of the project, will document the results.

 For the current status of provenance research on the Guelph Treasure: SPK Dossier "The Guelph Treasure"